 Rachel giggled again, a mixture of nervousness and joy.
 The sheer audacity of her new friend amused her.
 “Probably not today.
 We’d need to learn more magic first.”

 “Too bad.
 It’s wrong to kill someone who’s tied up.
 It’s not sportsman like,” Siggy said seriously.
 “I’d like to see him blast something.
 With lightning, right?
 That would be ace!”

 Above the hills rose Stony Tor, bald and rocky.
-Rachel circled it, sure to glance at the entire landscape.
+Rachel circled it, making sure to glance at the entire landscape.
 Any detail her eyes fell on now, she could pull up in her perfect memory and examine at her leisure.

 On the far side of the tor, a deep valley lay between its stony slope and the hills beyond.
 At the bottom, late summer flowers bloomed in a grassy meadow.
 The steep sides seemed to call to her, and Rachel could not resist.
 She dived down at high speed, slingshotting up the far side, Siggy whooping behind her.

 As she circled back, an odd pile of boulders on the tor caught her eye.
 She flew closer.
 A cave mouth had been sealed with very large rocks.
 The stones surrounding the cave were carved with runes and arcane symbols.
 The place smelled of ozone.